nmanningFIT/CyberFinalProject/README.md

-# 🔒 CYB5272 Final Project
+# 🔒 CYB5272 Final Project- Input Validation
+### By: Nicholas Manning

 ## What is input validation?
 Input validation is a part of Integrity in the CIA triad.
 It is used to ensure that the data entering a system meets the formatting requirements.
 Malicious actors can attack sites by SQL injection and XSS.